 The steps in this section will guide you to integrate Passbase with your App & Backend.
 The graph above gives a good overview how our identity platform works and where you need to configure or integrate us.
 We suggest you do the following:

-Set up Webhooks to be notified about events happening and users verifying in your Apps
+Set up Webhooks to be notified about completed verifications and identity verification events.

-Integrate one of our server side SDKs to handle the webhook events and ping the Passbase API for details about a verification with the obtained
+Integrate one of our server side SDKs to handle the webhook events and ping the Passbase API for details about a verification using

-In order for your application to communicate with Passbase you have to register on our dashboard and retrieve your API keys from
+In order for your application to communicate with Passbase you have to signup to the Passbase developer dashboard and retrieve your API keys from

-You can find more details on API keys and the suggested threshold configuration in the initial setup section of our documentation.
+You can find more details on API keys configuration in the initial setup section of our documentation.

-The client side integration process can be summarized in 4 steps:
+The client side integration process can be summarised in 3 steps:

 Install and import one of our client side SDKs in your application

-Create an anchor for our component and render it (e.g. the 'Verify Me' button)
+Create an anchor for our SDK and render it (e.g. the 'Verify Me' button)

 You can find more details on the events and the request body format in the webhooks section of our documentation.

-Once you have received a successful webhook response for an Authentication, you have established a link between your user and a Passbase User.
+Once you have received a successful webhook for a Verification, and you established a link between a user in your application and a Passbase User.
 This means you can hand off the login functionality of your application to Passbase, without having to worry about enforcing strong passwords and storing credentials.
-You can deploy the Reauthentication functionality based on your security rules.
-For example, you can ask a user to Reauthenticate before a high risk transaction.
+You can enabled the Authentication functionality based on your security rules.
+For example, you can ask a user to Re-Authenticate before a high risk transaction.

 You can find more details on how to proceed with this type of integration along the client sections of our documentation.

-For security purposes, we generally recommend you minimize the Personal data you store on your side.
-That said, if you need to retrieve information related to an Authentication you can do so from our API.
+For security purposes, we recommend you to minimise the Data points you store on your side.
+That said, if you need to retrieve information related to a Verification you can do so from our API.
 You can retrieve the following types of data:

-Personal data collected and shared during an Authentication (E.g. first name, last name, document number, identity score)
+Data points collected and shared during a Verification (E.g. first name, last name, document number, identity score)

-Metadata related to the Authentication (i.e. user agent, timestamp, user references)
+Metadata related to the Verification (i.e. user agent, timestamp, user references)

 You can find more details on the endpoints and the response format in the API section of our documentation.